saichler/l8bus/README.md

-significant amount of **$$$$$** (educated guess is around hundred of millions per project), which is leading to an insight that there is a missing layer in the traditional **OSI Model** that needs to standardize, simplify & secure those challenges, hence scientifically reducing the time & cost of developing a Micro Serives based application.
+significant amount of **$$$$$** (educated guess is around hundred of millions per project), which is leading to an insight that there is a missing layer in the traditional **OSI Model** that needs to standardize, simplify & secure those challenges, hence significantly reducing the time & cost of developing a Micro Serives based application.
 ### This is the Layer 8, The Micro Services Layer
 ![alt text](https://github.com/saichler/layer8/blob/main/osi8.png)